-- Purchase and Sale Agreement that indicates the sales price of the property
+- Purchase and Sale Agreement with the sales price of the property;

-- Appraisal report
+- Appraisal report;

-- Inspection report (if applicable)
+- Inspection report (if applicable); and

-- Asbestos survey (if applicable)
+- Asbestos survey (if applicable).

-Transaction Details:
+• Transaction Details:

-- Form 1008 Uniform Underwriting and Transmittal Summary (signed by the underwriter) - Copy of preliminary Closing Disclosure sign by the underwriter or any authorized official.
+- Form 1008 Uniform Underwriting and Transmittal Summary (signed by the underwriter); and - Copy of preliminary Closing Disclosure signed by the underwriter or any authorized official.

-Other Required Information:

-- Valid Homebuyer Education Certificate (if less than six (6) months) - Signed Conflict of Interest Form) - Any other document that PRHFA may deem necessary
+- Other Required Information: - Valid Homebuyer Education Course Certificate of Completion (if less than twelve (12) months); - Signed Conflict of Interest Form; and Any other document PRHFA may deem necessary.